• map

 More about the Living-Language-Land Project

-Living-language-land is about offering a platform to minority and endangered language-holders to share a word and story that reflects a relationship to land and nature.
-It is about enlarging the lexicon we can all draw from in reflecting on those relationships.
+The original Living-Language-Land project was spearheaded and organized by artist Neville Gabie and neuroscientist Philippa Bayley of the UK.
+Their goal was to offer a platform to minority and endangered language-holders to share a word and story that reflects a relationship to land and nature.
+The project endeavored to enlarge the lexicon we can all draw from in reflecting on those relationships.

-Contributions have been invited from around the world, acknowledging that only a tiny fraction of minority and endangered languages can be represented in this project.
-All contributions have been created by communities themselves, and all contributors have received some compensation to support their wider work.
+Contributions were invited from around the world, acknowledging that only a tiny fraction of minority and endangered languages could be represented in this project.
+All contributions were created by communities themselves, and all contributors received some compensation to support their wider work.

 Learn more at living-launguage-land.org